 Seoul shares end higher on foreign buying

-[THE INVESTOR] South Korean stocks closed higher on April 21 as foreigners scooped up stocks on bargain hunting.
-The won rose against the US dollar.
+[THE INVESTOR] Korean stocks close higher on Feb.
+13 as foreigners turned to net buyers on upbeat investor sentiment after Wall Street extended its rebound from last week’s massive selloff.
+The Korean won rose against the US dollar.

-The local currency closed at 1,134.40 won against the US dollar, up 5.40 won from the previous session‘s close.
+The local currency closed at 1,084.50 won against the dollar, up 0.10 won from the previous session’s close.